burlachenkok/exploring-python3/python3-note.md

 ## Usage of Matrix-Matrix Multiplication

-One general recommendation (which is mentioned in any applied Machine Learning courses these days), if you can cast your problem into operations from linear algebra supported by Numpy, is to use vectors and matrices instead of the explicit loop in the Python interpreter.
+One general recommendation (which is mentioned in any applied Machine Learning courses these days) is the following.
+If you can cast your problem into operations from linear algebra supported by [NumPy](https://numpy.org/) - then use vectors and matrices from [NumPy](https://numpy.org/) instead of the explicit loop in the Python interpreter.

 Speedup improvement from using matrices directly can be on the order of `10-20`.

 Concrete Example: